icg-gravwaves/Phase_Time_Amplitude/README.md

 ---

-A number of additional changes were included for these samples to then train a normalzing flow.
+A number of additional changes were included for these samples to then train a normalizing flow.
 The resulting sampler file incorporating these can be found here:

 [Flow Sampler](https://github.com/icg-gravwaves/Phase_Time_Amplitude/blob/main/Sampling/PTA_samples.py)